**UPDATED - Originally published December 19, 2019**

 Stop True Fraud Disputes

 True fraud happens when a fraudster obtains stolen credit card credentials and successfully uses the credit card at a merchant's store or site.
 This results in the actual cardholder disputing the charge as a fraudulent purchase.
 Once a merchant receives a true fraud dispute, they are unable to win it because it is the merchant's responsibility to prevent fraudulent transactions from being accepted.
-Which is why merchants should use front end software such as fraud filters.

 - A Daily Velocity Filter: This filter limits the number of transactions that can be processed in a day from the same IP address.